 The dish itself cannot be saved as the cooked noodles will get mushy and expand to the point where it will absorb most of the broth.

-But you can make the broth ahead of time and store it in the freezer of fridge.
+Make ahead: You can make the broth ahead of time and store it in the freezer of fridge.
 Save it in an airtight storage container and refrigerate for up to 2 weeks in the fridge, or 2 months in the freezer.

 basic udon noodles